Canadian Seafood Boycott

 Their income from selling seal pelts is a small fraction of their total income, typically no more than 5%.
 If they did not kill seals, they would continue to receive their unemployment compensation, money that the Canadian government provides fishermen during their off-seasons.

-North American lobster |
+North American lobster

-Canadian sealers/fishermen and the Canadian fishing industry do sell fish to the U.S. In fact, Americans purchase about 70% of the seafood exports from Canada.
+Canadian sealers/fishermen and the Canadian fishing industry sell large amounts of fish to the U.S. In fact, Americans purchase about 70% of the seafood exports from Canada.
 That adds up to about CAN$3 billion.
 This is far more than the value of the seal hunt (which ranges from about CAN$1 million to CAN$16 million from seal pelts).
 So as more and more Americans stop consuming Canadian seafood, the pressure on the Canadian seafood industry to stop supporting the seal hunt increases.

-Cold-water shrimp |
+Cold-water shrimp

 Others fishing companies support sealing because they still believe that they'll catch more fish if they kill off the seals.
 This is not supported by the scientific evidence.
 To the contrary, the evidence shows that seals are an integral part of a healthy ecosystem.